TaiHaDev/UrbanEasyTT/README.md

 # UrbanEasy Project using MVC Servlet (client side)
-** ** UrbanEasy is a platform for people to list and rent out their homes or other properties to guests.
-It is an online marketplace where people can list and rent short-term lodging, including vacation rentals, apartment rentals, homestays, hotel beds, or hotel rooms.
+<sub>UrbanEasy is a platform for people to list and rent out their homes or other properties to guests.
+It is an online
+marketplace where people can list and rent short-term lodging, including vacation rentals, apartment rentals, homestays, hotel beds, or hotel rooms.</sub>

 ## Technologies
 - Java Servlet MVC, Web API